 A broken washing machine or dryer in a house is a real inconvenience.
 Most homeowners are way too busy to visit a laundromat.
 To avoid large piles of dirty laundry everywhere, you will want to enlist the services of a local appliance repair service for washing machine repair or dryer repair.
-Choose an affordable, trustworthy appliance repair service that offers same-day service like Arlington Appliance Repair.
+Choose an affordable, trustworthy appliance repair service that offers same-day service like Campbell Appliance Repair.

 We have the proper tools, training and on-the-job experience to complete common and complex repairs in the initial appointment.
 We stock our technician’s vans with manufacturer parts for popular brands of washing machines and dryers – including LG, Kenmore, GE, Bryant, Sears, Armstrong, Carrier, Goodman, Lennox, Amana and more!